oldgalileo/shakti/README.md

   - [Selectors](#selectors)

 # Overview/Getting Started
 *NOTE*: This writeup assumes you have a Netflix account, and have written/can write the code to send the requests yourself.
 This an overview of how to use Shakti, and documentation thereof.
+If you're just here for some cool Netflix tricks, here's [an image guide hosted on Imgur for a bunch of categories Netflix wont let you easily navigate to.](https://i.imgur.com/3DTnW6C.png)

 If you have questions, comments, or concerns feel free to drop me an email: howard@getcoffee.io